-The FAST project – Families Active, Sporting Together – is a ground-breaking initiative to encourage children, parents and others to enjoy sports as a family and become more physically active.
+The FAST programme – Families Active, Sporting Together – is a ground-breaking initiative to encourage children, parents and others to enjoy sports as a family and become more physically active.
 Led by Cherwell District Council and funded by Sport England, FAST builds on evidence that parents are influential role models for children and can lead by example.
-The project offers energizing low-price activities for residents in four wards of Banbury: Neithrop, Ruscote, Hardwick and Grimsbury.
-These areas, with an estimated family population of 20,460, rank highly in the 20% most deprived wards in England and have relatively high levels of long-term health problems.
-Life expectancy in Ruscote ward, for example, averages 9.3 years less than in Cherwell’s least deprived district.
-Data from the recent Active Lives report shows that activity levels in Cherwell are below the national average, with only 57.8% of the population classified as ‘active’.
+The programme was implemented in response to recent data collected through the Active Lives report which shows that activity levels in Cherwell are below the national average, with only 57.8% of the population classified as ‘active’.
 Through FAST, run in partnership with the Centre for Sustainable Healthcare, the council is addressing this issue.

 The programme was initially rolled out in 2018 in Banbury offering energizing low-price activities for local residents.
 But given its success, in January 2020, Cherwell District Council- with additional support from Sport England- officially rolled out FAST 2 in Bicester and Kidlington toward expanding the programme’s amazing offers to families in other areas of the district.